 Here are a few of the comments from Peeriosity members:

-- We have deployed an AI based application that screens 100% of expense report lines as they are incurred.
+- We have deployed an AI-based application that screens 100% of expense report lines as they are incurred.
 This application flags reports we have set parameters around as high-risk for a human review.
-This happens fairly real time as expense reports are submitted and before they are routed for additional approval.
+This happens fairly in real-time as expense reports are submitted and before they are routed for additional approval.

 - Our expense reporting tool Concur has over 50 rules in place that will trigger a flag for audit review if any exception is noted.
 Any expense report with such a flag will be reviewed.
 Additionally, a percentage of expense reports with no flags are sampled.

 - Today, 100% of our expense reports are manually reviewed.
-We are currently evaluating AI software to review 100% of expense reports rather than a human touch.
+We are currently evaluating AI software to review 100% of expense reports rather than the human touch.